-The zygomorphic, complete, perfect flowers are arranged in axillary in groups of 1-5.
+The complete, perfect, zygomorphic flowers are arranged in axillary in groups of 1-5.
 The calyx has 5 greenish, unfused, sepals.
 The corolla has 5 yellow, unfused petals, none of which form a keel or banner.
 There are 9 or 10 stamens of which only 7 are fertile.
 The ovary is superior and forms an elastically dehiscent legume at maturity.

-grows on unconsolidated Holocene sand substrate areas near coastlines including Dunes, and Dry Broadleaf Evergreen Formation – Shrublands.
+Habitat: Chamaecrista lineata grows on unconsolidated Holocene sand substrate areas near coastlines including Dunes, and Dry Broadleaf Evergreen Formation – Shrublands (scrublands).

-occurs on all island groupings within the Bahamian Archipelago as well as the Greater Antilles
+Distribution: Chamaecrista lineata occurs on all island groupings within the Lucayan Archipelago as well as the Greater Antilles.